iamroot-GitHub/Security-Essentials/README.md

 I ran the nmap -A command to identify more about the host, discovering that the host was running the Linux OS.

 ![nmap -A](https://github.com/iamroot-GitHub/Security-Essentials/blob/d1b81d605c6b0720af72ec714ed9ba5df25ff296/Images/SINN_08.png)

+I ran the nmap -p and nmap --top-ports for open ports 20-200 and the 20 most common ports.

+I ran the nmap -sn command to quickly scan the network for hosts that were up or down to discover which server was configured as an email server.